vemonet/rdflib-endpoint/README.md

 ### 🦄 Run the SPARQL endpoint

-You can then run the SPARQL endpoint server from the `example` folder on http://localhost:8000/sparql with `uvicorn`
+You can then run the SPARQL endpoint server from the `example` folder on http://localhost:8000/sparql with `uvicorn` (which is installed automatically when you install the `rdflib-endpoint` package)

 ```bash
 cd example